 The FM1 is a 6-gang, FM-only tuner with 3 ceramic filters and one "SAW" (Surface Acoustic Wave) filter, like those used in some of the better Kenwood tuners.
+It was designed and built for Crown by Draco Labs, best known as the manufacturer of the mammoth Sherwood Micro/CPU 100.
 Our contributor Dave N. observes that the FM1 has variable outputs with independent controls for the left and right channels, and a mute adjustment on the back along with multipath outputs.
 The ceramic filters are socketed rather than soldered, so it would be easy to swap them out for narrower ones.
-Our contributor Jovit analyzed the service manual: "The FM1 uses quadrature detection using the common CA/LM3189 IC compared to the pulse count detection (HA12401) in the FM2.
+Our contributor Jov analyzed the service manual: "The FM1 uses quadrature detection using the common CA/LM3189 IC compared to the pulse count detection (HA12401) in the FM2.
 The first thing that I've notice is the presence of too many IC sockets in the FM1 design.
 If the tuner were mine, I would get rid of all these sockets.
 I'd also remove the ceramic filter sockets.
 Sockets add stray inductance and capacitance on high frequency circuits aside from the long term reliability issue.
 The internal wiring looks tidy but is not necessarily the best approach in terms of minimizing noise.
 The MPX board PCB layout has a very limited ground plane compared to the rest of the boards.
 I also noticed the 7-segment display wires running directly on top of the MPX board's gain blocks.
 This could explain the not-so-good spec of -65 dB hum and noise.
 Crown used non-audio grade CMOS bilateral switches (MC14016/CD4016) in the audio path for muting and MPX noise filter.
 These can be upgraded to Sanyo's LC4966.
 These are just my impression of the internals and I don't own one."
-Our contributor Walter reports: "I borrowed the FM1 for a week to see if I wanted to buy it for myself.
-This was 1982, and all I had was an indoor yagi with no rotor.
-It pulled in stations that the Onkyo T-4055 could only dream about.
-The FM1's controls and general build quality said military or laboratory spec.
-The sound was also chilly and antiseptic like a lab.
-I could have snagged it for something like $375, but I passed.
-No other Crown experience."
-A free service manual is available from Crown's website.
-The FM1 usually sells for $280-400 on eBay, with recent lows of $102 and $114 in 10/08 and a recent high of $610 in 1/09.
-The all-time high was a stunning $1,153 in 10/03 for one with a manual, and a damaged one even sold for $710 in 1/04.

 Crown FM2 (1979, $770, Audio review) search eBay

-Crown FM3 (1985, $795) search eBay
+Crown FM3 (1985, $795, service manual) search eBay

 Please post in our FMtuners group if you

 have any information about the FM2 or FM3.
 The FM2 is an FM-only tuner, and the FM3 is FM-AM.
 The FM2 usually sells for $150-380 on eBay, with a high of $502 in 2/05.
-The FM3 is rare and we've seen it sell recently on eBay for $257 in 7/07, $455 in 11/07 with a wood case and $162 in 11/08.
+The FM3 is rare and we've seen it sell on eBay for $257 in 7/07, $455 in 11/07 with a wood case and $162 in 11/08.